RobinTheHubber/DES_ORII/README.md

 # DES_ORII
 Welcome to the repository for python files of the DES practical!
-In times as these, a (social/online) version control system such as github may prove very useful.
+In times as these, a (social/online) version control system such as github may prove very useful, I myself will be updating/uploading my own files here.
 I would like to start with asking a few questions and proposing few guidelines.

-1. Do you guys know how to use github?
+1. Do you guys know how to use github? (starting point -> https://guides.github.com/activities/hello-world/)
 2. Will we be writing everything in python?
 3. Proposal for naming variables, functions and classes:
 - classes: UpperCamelCase: "class MyClass:"
 - functions: lower_snake_case: "def this_function(iA):"